PeterLourens/kiwipiano/README.md

 [Back to top](#kiwi-piano-studio)

 * ## Profile Page
   The profile page displays user's personal information such as username, email, first name, last name, user's profile image, phone number.
 User is able to update all of the personal details.
 The updated data is also updated in the database in the same time.
 User is able to delete the account with all the data from the database.
-User is redirected to the page where it gives user an alert message that ask user to confirm the delete process.
+User is redirected to the page where it gives user an alert message that asks user to confirm the delete process.
 There is a booking list that shows the bookings user has made.

   * Profile form
     ![Profile](media/readme-pics/profile_update.png)